Optimality of testing procedures for survival data: Application: trials with delayed treatment effects

-Figure \ref{fig:sub3} shows the results of the robustness analysis.
+Figure \ref{fig:new} shows the results of this robustness analysis.
 As expected, in Scenario 1 our permutation test has a much higher rejection probability than all other tests (0.98).
-Instead, its performance is sub-optimal in Scenario 2 and 3.
-Although in Scenario 3 our permutation test may be considered comparable with the others (rejection probability equal to 0.29), in Scenario 2 it has the lowest rejection probability (0.84, compared to 0.90 for the Mantel's log-rank).
-These findings support the intuition that the power of the maximum-BEP test depends on how well it is possible to predict the phase III data on the basis of prior information.
+Instead, its performance is sub-optimal in Scenarios 2-4.
+Although in Scenario 3 our permutation test may be considered comparable with the others (rejection probability equal to 0.29), in Scenario 2 it has the lowest rejection probability (0.84, compared to 0.90 for the Mantel's log-rank). \R{R1.2.b.2}The results from Scenario 4 highlight, as expected, that our test based on phase II data can have a lower power than Mantel's log-rank if the arm-specific hazards are proportional in the phase III study.
+All these findings support the intuition that the power of the maximum-BEP test depends on how accurately the phase III survival distributions can be predicted from prior phase II data.
 If the phase II and III trial populations are markedly different, then a test specified using phase II data may perform poorly in the phase III study.

+In the Supporting Information, we report on additional robustness analyses. \R{R1.2.c}First, we considered an additional simulation scenario where the survival curves cross (Supplementary Figure \ref{fig:cross}, panel a).
+In this scenario, the power of our permutation test was one of the highest among the compared tests (Supplementary Figure \ref{fig:cross}, panel b). \R{R1.2.a.1}In addition, we assessed how the power of the proposed test varied with the size of the early-phase trial.
+To do so, we repeated the simulations of Section \ref{sec:sims} for different values of $n_e$ between 40 to 220 patients. \R{R1.2.a.2}The test's power was $\geq 80\%$ for all considered values of $n_e$, and $\geq 90\%$ for $n_e\geq 160$ (Supplementary Figure \ref{R1:phase2size}). \R{AE.3}